When Green Goes Bad: An Interdisciplinary Approach to Better Understand Cyanobacteria, Nutrients, and Lakes

 Jeff Hollister is a research ecologist with the US EPA's Atlantic Ecology Division in Narragansett, RI.
 He received his PhD in Environmental Science from the University of Rhode Island.
 His past experience is in applications of geospatial technologies to environmental research and broad scale environmental monitoring, modeling, and assessment.
 His current research is focused on how nutrients drive risk of cyanobacterial blooms in lakes and ponds.

 Betty Kreakie is a research ecologist for the US EPA's Office of Research and Development in Narragansett, RI.
 Betty earned her PhD in integrative biology from the University of Texas.
-Her work focuses on development of spatially-explicit landscape level models that predict how biological populations and communities will repond to anthropogenic influences such as nutrient and contominant inputs, climate change, and habitat conversion.
+Her work focuses on development of spatially-explicit landscape level models that predict how biological populations and communities will respond to anthropogenic influences such as nutrient and contaminant inputs, climate change, and habitat conversion.

 Bryan Milstead is a post-doctoral research ecologist with the US EPA, stationed at the Atlantic Ecology Division in Narragansett, RI.
 He received his PhD from Northern Illinois University for work on small mammal population dynamics in Chile.
 Previously he worked for the US National Park Service as an Inventory Monitoring Specialist and for the Charles Darwin Foundation for the Galapagos Islands.
 His current work focuses on understanding how nutrient over-enrichment affects the aesthetic quality and risk of cyanobacteria blooms in lakes.